hongvincent/ai-performance-engineering/code/ch10/README.md

 **Purpose**: Synchronize and share data across thread blocks on same SM or nearby SMs.

 **What are thread block clusters?**
-- Blackwell feature: Group of 2-8 thread blocks
+- NVIDIA GPU feature: Group of 2-8 thread blocks
 - Can synchronize with `cluster.sync()`
 - Share distributed shared memory
 - Enable cross-block producer-consumer